Hi there, I'm Zoe Zuniga

 Being artsy is a blessing and a curse

-A lesbian friend once told me back when things were even harder for gay people in the USA, “I would not wish this lifestyle on any one.
-But well, at the same time it is also the greatest joy in my life.”
+A lesbian friend said (back in 1977, when things were even harder for gay people in the USA) “I would not wish this lifestyle on anyone.
+But well, at the same time, it is also the greatest joy in my life.”

 I have been making art since I could hold a crayon at the age of 2.
-I love to create things on my own spending many gloriously happy hours alone joyfully assembling, gluing, painting, sewing, sanding, drawing, collecting, writing, and lately digitally sculpting and painting and designing stuff as well.
+I love to create things on my own, spending many gloriously happy hours joyfully assembling, gluing, painting, sewing, sanding, drawing, collecting, writing, and lately digitally sculpting and painting and designing as well.

-So a couple of years ago I decided to just bite the bullet and really learn about marketing creative things offline and online.
-This is an exciting time to be a person who makes stuff.
-I came across some interesting courses and information I want to share with you dear reader.
+I finally decided to just bite the bullet and really learn about marketing creative things offline and online.
+This is an exciting time to be a person who makes art becasue you can get rid of the gatekeepers and sell directly to your audience.